Moominvalley in November: Plot

-One of Jansson's illustrations from the book, depicting (from left to right), Mymble, Grandpa-Grumble, Toft, Snufkin and the Hemulen watching the Fillyjonk's shadow puppet show.

-Grandpa-Grumble gets a stomach ache and refuses to take his medicines till the others throw him and the Ancestor a party.
-At the party, each of the characters performs an act of entertainment; the Hemulen recites a poem that he has written, Toft reads from his book, Mymble dances accompanied by Snufkin's music, and Fillyjonk cooks Welsh rarebit and performs a shadow puppet show about the Moomin family returning home.
-However, the Ancestor does not appear, as Grandpa-Grumble had mistaken his own reflection in a mirror upstairs for the Ancestor, to whom he makes everyone give a toast.
+Grandpa-Grumble gets a stomachache and refuses to take his medicines till the others throw a party for him and the Ancestor.
+At the party, each of the characters gives a performance: the Hemulen recites one of his poems; Toft reads from his book; Mymble dances to Snufkin's music; and Fillyjonk cooks Welsh rarebit and gives a shadow puppet show about the Moomin family returning home.
+However, the Ancestor does not appear, as Grandpa-Grumble had mistaken his own reflection in a mirror upstairs for the Ancestor, to whom he makes everyone drink a toast.

 The morning after the party, Fillyjonk organises the cleaning of the house, though it soon begins to snow, and she decides to leave, finally on good terms with the Hemulen.
-Meanwhile, Grandpa-Grumble comes to the conclusion that the winter ages people and so decides to go into hibernation in the clothes cupboard like the Ancestor.
-The treehouse that the Hemulen was building collapses, and so instead Snufkin takes him sailing in his boat, though the Hemulen realises that he gets sea-sick, and after the trip leaves to go home.
+Meanwhile, Grandpa-Grumble concludes that the winter ages people and so decides to go into hibernation in the clothes cupboard like the Ancestor.
+The treehouse that the Hemulen was building collapses, so Snufkin takes him sailing in his boat, though the Hemulen realises that he gets sea-sick, and after the trip leaves to go home.

 After discovering the last five bars he needed to write his song, and finding them to be "more beautiful and even simpler than he ever hoped they would be", Snufkin packs up his tent and leaves the valley.
-Toft, left alone to wait for the return of the Moomins, finally realises how the view of the family which he had developed in his imagination is too perfect to be real, and comes to accept that even Moominmamma, who he hoped will be his mother, has problems and times of anger just like everybody else.
+Toft, left alone to wait for the return of the Moomins, realises how the view of the family which he had developed in his imagination is too perfect to be real, and accepts that even Moominmamma, who he hoped will be his mother, has problems just like everybody else.
 Seeing that "the boat [upon which the Moomins are returning] was a very long way away", he walks down to the jetty to wait for them.

 Reception

-The Times Literary Supplement described the book as "possibly the cleverest of the Moomin books", whilst Philip Ardagh, writing for The Guardian in 2003, similarly praised it, describing the work as "melancholy" and comparing the character of Toft with that of Toffle, another lonely child, from Jansson's picture book Who Will Comfort Toffle?
-Another reviewer, the avowed fan of the Moomin series Leona Wisoker, described the work as being "a terrific mixture of keen psychological insight and Jansson's trademark humor" that left her "aching, wishing Jansson had written more in the series; but all good things must come to an end, and I wouldn't be pleased at all if anyone else dared to pick up the series in her wake."
-The screenwriter and children's author Frank Cottrell Boyce – another noted Tove Jansson enthusiast – describes the novel as "the wisest and most moving book about mourning I’ve ever read."
+The Times Literary Supplement described the book as "possibly the cleverest of the Moomin books", whilst Philip Ardagh, writing for The Guardian in 2003, similarly praised it, describing the work as "melancholy" and comparing the character of Toft with that of Toffle, another lonely child, from Jansson's picture book Who Will Comfort Toffle?.

+The children's author Leona Wisoker, an admirer of Jansson, described the work as being "a terrific mixture of keen psychological insight and Jansson's trademark humor" that left her "aching, wishing Jansson had written more in the series; but all good things must come to an end, and I wouldn't be pleased at all if anyone else dared to pick up the series in her wake."

+The screenwriter and children's author Frank Cottrell Boyce – another Jansson enthusiast – describes the novel as "the wisest and most moving book about mourning I've ever read."